Maalot Educational Network | Evaluated Learning Experience

 Classroom: 104 hours (13 weeks); Distance/Hybrid: Varies.

 September 2020 - Present.

-Major topics taught in this course include: Measurements of a sukkah—minimum and maximum, laws of schach, purpose of a sukkah, bitul, hanging decorations, bent sukkah walls, a platform inside a sukkah, hollowing out a sukkah, gud askik, a pit inside a sukkah, the tzitz—its writing, measurements, and placement, kdei achilas pras, laws of nazir, tzuras hapesach, and lavud.
+Major topics include: measurements of a sukkah—minimum and maximum, laws of schach, purpose of a sukkah, bitul, hanging decorations, bent sukkah walls, a platform inside a sukkah, hollowing out a sukkah, gud askik, a pit inside a sukkah, the tzitz—its writing, measurements, and placement, kdei achilas pras, laws of nazir, tzuras hapesach, and lavud.
 Topics and sources may vary.
 Methods of instruction include lecture, discussion and textual preparations.
 Prerequisite: Three previous Talmud courses, basic familiarity with the topics dealt with in the Tractate.